kimesf/better_roll/README.md

 - Automatic rest (short or long) that restores recoverable resources, life and spell slots;
 - Being able to record equipped items;
 - Being able to track death saves;
-- Responsivity in tablets and desktop.
+- Responsivity in tablets and desktop;
+- English i18n.

 ### Tech